abugosh/abugosh.github.io/_jobs/jellyvision-principal.md

 ---
 - Principal Engineer <small>June 2018 - December 2020</small>
   - Acted as the Technical Security expert across the engineering organization
-  - Advised senior leadership on strategy
+  - Advised senior leadership on technology strategy
   - Led a team focused on internal performance and operational improvements
   - Designed the architecture for integrating with new partners
   - Developed and implemented a new interview framework for engineering hiring
-  - Worked directly with the frontend tooling team to improve its architecture, processes, and practices
+  - Consulted with the frontend tooling team to improve its architecture, processes, and practices
   - Developed several proof of concepts
 - Security Architect <small>March 2017 - June 2018</small>
   - Acted as the Technical Security expert across the engineering organization